taddeimania/hykoans/README.md

 Please feel free to give feedback in the issues or contribute a pull request.
 The main reason for this is to learn new things. :beer:

+### Version

+This has been tested to run with a Hy version as recent as `stable` which as of this writing is 0.11.1.

+Hy `latest` is unlikely to work given syntactic differences from the current stable release.

 ### Instructions

 You cannot pip install hykoans yet but you can install it and Hy to your virtualenv by typing: